HTTP-RPC/Kilo/README.md

 * `getLocale()` - returns the locale associated with the current request
 * `getUserName()` - returns the user name associated with the current request, or `null` if the request was not authenticated

-The values returned by these methods are populated via the `initialize()` method, which is called once per request by `RequestDispatcherServlet`:

-    protected void initialize(Locale locale, String userName) { ... }
+* `getUserRoles()` - returns the user's roles, or `null` if the request was not authenticated

-This method is not meant to be called by application code.
-However, it can be used to facilitate unit testing of service implementations by simulating a request from an actual client.
+The values returned by these methods are populated via protected setters, which are called once per request by `RequestDispatcherServlet`.
+These setters are not meant to be called by application code.
+However, they can be used to facilitate unit testing of service implementations by simulating a request from an actual client.

 ### Examples
 The following code demonstrates one possible implementation of the hypothetical "math" service discussed earlier: